-While his role as President has him sharing time between the Atlanta and New York offices, ANDREW COGAR also co-manages a design studio with DAVID VAN GRONINGEN.
+While his role as President has him sharing time between the Atlanta and New York offices, ANDREW COGAR also manages a design studio alongside DAVID VAN GRONINGEN.
 The studio focuses on the design of large family estates in the Eastern Long Island and Tri-State Area.
 Family estate projects combine the team’s passion for land planning and place-making with its experience and skill for designing historically-sensitive renovations and new residential construction.
 These projects have several layers of private and semi-private uses, including family retreats, nature conservancies, working agricultural preserves and equestrian facilities.
 The studio also focuses on significant land planning commissions for civic and developer clients.
 Beyond the New York area, the studio is currently serving clients throughout the Southeast, from Charlottesville to Atlanta to the Florida panhandle.

 The New York-based studio led by ELIZABETH DILLON shares a vigorous enthusiasm for the research and academic rigor behind their designs.
 The team relishes the discovery of both urban and architectural patterns that define a period or place.
 Understanding the distinguishing characteristics of a place or structure is the exercise; making a new design feel rooted, like it may have been there for generations, is the goal.
 The studio enjoys working with design-informed residential clients, but it is also making a name for itself with municipalities, helping to shape new infill development and redevelopment that preserves or enhances a great, historic place.

-Jim Strickland and Clay Rokicki co-manage a design studio that is a generational exemplar of the firm’s growth strategy, focusing on mentorship and continuous opportunities for professional development.
+Jim Strickland and Clay Rokicki manage a design studio that is a generational exemplar of the firm’s growth strategy, focusing on mentorship and continuous opportunities for professional development.
 Currently, the members of this studio are engaged in the creation of family retreats, sporting compounds, and private communities: an array of projects with a common denominator.
 All are properties which require purposeful planning, well-developed programs for multiple structures, and the design of buildings that carry on the architectural and cultural traditions of the genius loci.
 In addition to an affinity for place-making projects, the studio is equally thrilled by the prospect of crafting sensitive renovations to historic homes and creating additions that are complementary, in context and scale, as part of an existing home’s generational growth and adaptation.